-The Nacar Foundation in Switzerland, together with Verón Foundation in Spain and the Friends of the School of Glass Association in Honduras, have created a strong alliance in favor of education for the young people living in poverty in Honduras.
+The Nacar Foundation in Switzerland, together with Veron Foundation in Spain and the Friends of the Glass School Association in Honduras, have created a strong alliance in favour of education for the children and teenagers living in poverty in Honduras.

-Honduras is a country that has not achieved public policies that truly seek the common good and development of an impoverished people.
-The family disintegration in which we have been involved in the last two decades of migration, coupled with political corruption, violence and groups of maras and narcos, has impoverished the country and many young people have no opportunity to access Highschool, especially in rural areas.
-46% of the Honduran population, which corresponds to the active population of the country, are at worrying levels of unemployment and especially precarious employment (about 60%).
+Honduras is a country that has not yet achieved public policies that truly seek the common good and development of its impoverished society.
+Honduras has seen extensive family disintegration in the last two decades of migration, coupled with political corruption, violence and groups of maras and narcos.
+This has impoverished the country and many children and teenagers have no opportunity to access an education, especially in rural areas.
+46% of the active Honduran population are unemployed or in a precarious employment (National Statistics Institute of Spain).
 There is also a large percentage of false self-employment, which is really a means of subsistence.

-According to the Territorial Employment Board of the City of El Progreso, in which we participate, last hiring do not exceed 58 days, especially in the case of Call Centers.
+According to the Territorial Employment Board of the City of El Progreso, in which our local partners participate, employments last an average of 58 days.

-All this has led young people to a low self-esteem and feeling their country has nothing to offer.
-They want to leave convinced that in another country the situation will be better.
+All this has led young people in Honduras to have a low self-esteem and a feeling that their country has nothing to offer.
+They want to migrate, convinced that what another country can offer them will be better.

-The ILO’s “Decent Work and Youth” report on Honduras indicates that, among others, this requires specific actions in education, training and development of entrepreneurial capacity.
+The ILO’s “Decent Work and Youth” report on Honduras indicates that, among others, this situation requires specific action in education, training and development of entrepreneurial capacity.

-Low-income youth from rural communities in the city of El Progreso, Yoro, aged 15 to 18, who have completed 6th grade of basic cycle, and who due to varied circumstances have no options to study.
-Their attitude of improvement encourages them to want to continue their studies and access quality employment.
+Low-income children and teenagers from rural communities surrounding the city of El Progreso, Honduras, aged 11 to 18, who have completed 6th grade of obligatory education, and who due to varied circumstances have no other access to an education.
+Their attitude of personal development encourages them to want to continue their studies and access quality employment.

-*The annual budget is supported between Veron Foundation and Nacar Foundation, nearly in a 50% basis.
+*The annual budget is supported by Veron Foundation and Nacar Foundation, almost at 50/50

 ● Glass school employees: teachers, administrative team, cleaning and surveillance.